farmalloc/exp_collective_farmalloc/README.md

 executed the benchmark programs and counted the number of swapping.

 The remaining files in the `src` directory (those that do not start with `analyze_edges`) are benchmark drivers for this experimentation.
-Through the [build](#build) section in the Getting Started Guide, they have already compiled into the `build` directory.
+Through the [Build](#build) section in the Getting Started Guide, they have already been compiled into the `build` directory.

 The benchmark programs can be executed though `scripts/kvs_benchmark.sh`.
 A single execution gives a number for a single data point in Figure 10, 11, and 12.
 We have already tried it in [Testing the Artifact](#testing-the-artifact) section in the Getting Started Guide.

-For short, the following command will give the number of swapping for the `local+dfs` variant of the B-tree with $L=200$, $\alpha=1.3$ and $U=0.05$, corresponding to the right most dark gray (purely-local & page-aware (dfs)) plot in Figure 10c in the paper.
+In short, the following command will give the number of swapping for the `local+dfs` variant of the B-tree with $L=200$, $\alpha=1.3$ and $U=0.05$, corresponding to the right most dark gray (purely-local & page-aware (dfs)) plot in Figure 10c in the paper.